peterszombati/xapi-node/README.md

 ```

 ## Donation
-Now you can donate these projects with bitcoin
+Now you can donate these projects with bitcoin, HUF, USD

 USD IBAN bank account: HU77 1201 1069 0166 6164 0020 0000 (SWIFT: UBRTHUHB)